Strategies and Final Negotiations – How to Negotiate a Settlement after a Car Accident

 Negotiating a Settlement: Part 4

-Working out a settlement for an insurance claim is similar to working out any other negotiation: you first need to lay the proper groundwork, and then “play your cards” right in order to reach your desired outcome.
+Working out a fair settlement for an insurance claim with your insurance claims adjusters is similar to working out any other negotiation: you first need to lay the proper groundwork, and then “play your cards” right in order to reach your desired outcome.
+A claims adjuster does not necessarily have your best interest in mind.
 If you don’t prepare your case well, you’ll create hurdles for yourself later, and if you don’t take the right steps at the right times, you could preemptively block yourself from certain opportunities to reach a good settlement.

-For those interested in handling their claims on their own, just like closing a real estate deal, doing your taxes, or investing your finances, there are certain aspects you can handle yourself.
-But, just as in those other fields, it’s best to leave the “heavy lifting” of larger deals, bigger settlements, serious injuries, and complex negotiations to a professional, namely an attorney.
-Most personal injury attorneys will take on relatively minor claims, too, so don’t just assume that your claim is too “small” to warrant legal help or at least a free consultation.
+For those interested in handling their accident claims process on their own, just like closing a real estate deal, doing your taxes, or investing your finances, there are certain aspects you can handle yourself.
+But, just as in those other fields, it’s best to leave the “heavy lifting” of larger deals, bigger settlements, serious injuries, and complex negotiations to a professional, namely a personal injury attorney.
+Most personal injury attorneys will take on relatively minor accident claims, too, so don’t just assume that your personal injury claim is too “small” to warrant legal help or at least a free consultation with a licensed attorney.

-If your injuries heal completely within a couple weeks and you don’t miss work or lose much sleep due to the pain, your case could be considered a “small claim,” and you should be able to negotiate a settlement with the insurance adjuster on your own.
-Some tips:
+If your injuries heal completely within a couple weeks and you don’t miss work or lose much sleep due to the pain, your case could be considered a “small claim,” and you should be able to negotiate a settlement agreement with the insurance adjuster on your own.

 - Keep all communication, negotiations, and agreements in writing, by email, fax, or mail.
-Phone conversations are not only stressful, they give the insurance adjuster the upper hand, because you might give away too much information or get confused during a long phone argument.
+Phone conversations during the claims process are not only stressful, they give the insurance claims adjuster the upper hand, because you might give away too much information or get confused during a long phone argument.
 To keep it simple, just keep everything in writing.

 - Make sure you recover fully!
-Don’t skip treatments.
-Get treated for any injuries resulting from the accident, and just make sure your doctor takes adequate notes to explain why the treatment is needed due to the accident.
+Don’t skip treatments and take care of your health.
+Get treated for any injuries and emotional distress affecting your health resulting from the accident, and just make sure your doctor takes adequate notes to explain why the treatment is needed due to the accident.

 - After you’ve fully recovered, request copies of all medical bills and receipts from your doctors.
 It may take a few weeks after you’ve recovered for the final invoices to be generated, so be patient.

-- Start high, negotiate down.
-Adjusters are expert negotiators, so if you want $1,000, start at $2,000 and give up some ground to reach your desired number.
-Generally speaking, start at roughly double your desired number and negotiate down from there.
+- For a successful negotiation, start high, negotiate down.
+Adjusters are expert negotiators, so if you want $1,000 to cover the types of damages you have, start with a $2,000 settlement demand and give up some ground to reach your desired number.
+Generally speaking, start at roughly double your desired number to cover medical and vehicle damages and negotiate down from there to a favorable settlement.